techsupportmo/JavaScript/README.md

 Add description here

-In order to create this project, I had to fetch data from a particular endpoint of the <a href="https://wheretheiss.at/w/developer">Where Is The ISS At?
-REST API</a>.
+In order to create this project, I had to fetch data from a particular endpoint of the <a href="https://wheretheiss.at/w/developer">Where Is The ISS At?</a>  REST API.

+Add GIF here

 This allowed me to access real-time data about the International Space Station, which I converted to JSON format.
 After that, I destructured the data into two seperate variables, latitude and longitude, and redisplayed it onto the webpage.